tlorans/ClimateRisks/docs/source/decarbonizationpathways.md

 We then can say that our example decarbonization pathway complies with the carbon budget constraint for a NZE scenario.
 ### Decarbonization Pathway for Portfolio

 If a decarbonization pathway is generally valid for an economy or a country, we must have in mind that it is defined in terms of absolute carbon emissions in this case.
 However, portfolio decarbonization uses carbon intensity, and not absolute carbon emissions.
+We thus need to introduce the relationship of carbon emissions and carbon intensity pathway.

 #### Carbon Emissions and Carbon Intensity Pathway Relationship